emin-grbo/WWDCLounges/devTools/index.md

 ### A:
 There's not a convenient command to do this yet.
 As a workaround, you could perform an update, then revert your `Package.resolved` file to its prior state with your source control system to go back to your old dependency versions.

 ---

+## 🗓 Friday

+### Q:
+What is the recommended practice to run a test case only on the specific OS version?
+Adding `@available(iOS 14, *)` directive on the top of class declarations seems not working somehow.

+### A:
+The recommended way for this is to use one of the XCTest APIs to skip the test if the required APIs are not available.
+There is more information at https://developer.apple.com/documentation/xctest/methods_for_skipping_tests

+---

+### Q:
+Maybe this has been asked, but with the new TestFlight crash logging in Xcode Organizer, will there be a way to integrate this with issue trackers like Jira?

+### A:
+Sorry, we don't have the answer to your question in this lab, but, if you haven't already seen it, I would recommend checking out the Triage TestFlight crashes in Xcode Organizer video at https://developer.apple.com/wwdc21/10203

+---

+### Q:
+Are there any recommended workflows for using run scripts inside of a Package.swift file?
+There have definitely been a few times where I've wanted to have my Package.swift file generate things like compiled protobuf models.
+Thanks!

+### A:
+[SE-0303](https://github.com/apple/swift-evolution/blob/main/proposals/0303-swiftpm-extensible-build-tools.md) defines new functionality in SwiftPM enabling the creation of structured plugins for code generation.

+---

+### Q:
+Can Static Analyzer in Xcode 13 find dead code like unused variables and methods?

+### A:
+Xcode provides compiler warnings for unused local variables and unused static functions and unused C++ private methods.
+There are no warnings for unused Objective-C methods because in Objective-C it's a fairly hard technical problem as it's a very dynamic language.
+The static analyzer provides additional warnings for problems that require deeper analysis such as unused initializations or assignments that get immediately overwritten ("dead stores") and redundant if-clauses and operands in expressions (new in this release! - off by default, see the "Unused Code" section in build settings).

+> Do Static Analyzer works with Swift?

+The static analyzer can detect bugs in C/C++ and ObjC code.
+It doesn’t detect bugs in Swift code.
+However, you can use the analyzer on mixed Swift-ObjC projects.
+We recommend running the analyzer on your project if it has C/C++ or ObjC code as some issues the analyzer can detect on ObjC code can manifest as hard-to-find bugs when used from Swift.

+---

+### Q:
+How big would be the time impact on building with Xcode if I turn ON the “Analyze During build flag?”

+### A:
+Usually we expect 2-5x slowdown.
+You can set mode for analysis to "Shallow", which is generally faster (2-3x slowdown), but finds fewer bugs.

+---

+### Q:
+Does the Static Analyzer, analyzes the full source code of my project including third party libraries and frameworks?
+If so, can I configure which frameworks to exclude?

+### A:
+This is a great question!
+The static analyzer will analyze all third party code as long as it's getting compiled when you're building your app (i.e., binary frameworks aren't analyzed) and it's written in a language supported by the static analyzer (i.e. C/C++/Objective-C but not Swift).
+There is no way to exclude individual frameworks but given that the source code is available, you may have a chance to edit it to suppress unwanted warnings.

+---

+### Q:
+Is there any point in running on the static analyzer on pure Swift code?

+### A:
+If your app has only Swift code, the analyzer wouldn’t find any issues.
+However, if your project has ObjC code as well, we recommend running the analyzer.

+---